LESSON VI. THE TRAINING OF THE WILL TO DO

 calm state.
 In this way you can break the "temper habit."

 It will do you a lot of good to think over what you said and

-yourself as others see you.
+as others see you.
 It would do no harm to write the scene out in

-story form and then sit in judgment of the character
+story form and then sit in judgment of the character that played

-mental energy, but requires the proper mental attitude to make
+of mental energy, but requires the proper mental attitude to make

 really is wrong.
 It should be said that they use their will power

 while with many it is a latent force.
 I want you to realize that

 no one has a monopoly on will power.
 There is plenty for all.
 What